electionscience/approval.vote-legacy/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: page
+layout: home
 ---
-# What is Approval Voting?

 Approval voting eliminates the "spoiler effect" of third party candidates.
-It makes voting fairer, easier, and ensures that candidates better represent their consitituents.
+It makes voting fairer, easier, and ensures that candidates better represent their constituents.

 Imagine if the 2016 Presidential Ballot looked like this: